surifirstpin/AcuBI_Technical_Documents/Version.6/View_Reports_TD.md

 To set report to full screen click full-screen from the list. (refer image 6)

+## Data Limit

+You can limit the report data to certain limit by select

+## Download

 To download a report in any of the following formats, click gear icon;

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/b258f4f2510be549d125601a7ae32a0c1945cca9/images/New_version5/td_view_report_image16.png)